 You can choose to buy the standard pine, which is more natural-looking than the pine.
 However, both pines come at affordable prices.

 Pine can easily be treated with paints to enhance its resistance.
-This makes it suitable for speaker boxes and prevents the sheets from decaying or rotting away.
+This makes it suitable for a subwoofer box and prevents the sheets from decaying or rotting away.

 Additionally, pine material is soft and more sound-absorbent compared to some plywoods.